-'Tip Of The Iceberg' — 1 In 16 Women Report First Sexual Experience As Rape
+'Tip Of The Iceberg' — 1 In 16 Women Reports First Sexual Experience As Rape

 "These emotional experiences and pressures are incredibly problematic," she says.

-The new study finds that women who experienced rape as the first sexual experience were more likely to have a range of health problems, including unwanted first pregnancies, or abortions, endometriosis, pelvic inflammatory disease and poor overall health.
+The new study finds that women who experienced rape as their first sexual experience were more likely to have a range of health problems, including unwanted first pregnancies, abortions, endometriosis, pelvic inflammatory disease and poor overall health.

-"One of the strongest and most persistent associations was among women who reported painful gynecologic or painful pelvic conditions," notes Hawks.
+"One of the strongest and most persistent associations was among women who reported painful gynecologic or painful pelvic conditions," Hawks says.

-One survey question also asked the women if they had difficulty completing tasks due to a physical or mental health condition, and women who had been raped were more likely to answer yes, compared to women who had sex voluntarily the first time.
+One survey question also asked the women if they had difficulty completing tasks because of a physical or mental health condition, and women who had been raped were more likely to answer yes compared with women who had sex voluntarily the first time.

-"I do believe that this is an issue that urgently needs to be addressed," adds Hawk.
+"I do believe that this is an issue that urgently needs to be addressed," Hawk adds.
 "Because every week, thousands of women are experiencing rape as their first sexual experience."

 "It's an important wake-up call that this [kind of experience] can be associated with adverse health outcomes relatively early in life," says Dr. Alison Huang, an associate professor of medicine at the University of California San Francisco, who co-authored the commentary with Gibson.
 "It poses a lot of questions about what happens to women later in life.
 It's very possible that the negative effects of forced sexual initiation may persist or show more in time."

-Health problems associated with prior sexual trauma isn't on "the radar of clinicians," adds Huang.
+Health problems associated with prior sexual trauma isn't on "the radar of clinicians," Huang adds.
 The findings suggest that clinicians should be screening women for sexual violence and asking them about their first sexual experience, she says.

-"It's important to understand that these are extremely personal and sensitive questions and that they need to be asked in an extremely sensitive ways," says Hawks.
+"It's important to understand that these are extremely personal and sensitive questions and that they need to be asked in an extremely sensitive way," Hawks says.

 And clinicians need to be trained to understand how sexual trauma might manifest into physical conditions, she adds.
 "We should really become better practitioners of trauma-informed care, which is a practice of incorporating exposure to prior trauma experienced by the patient into the treatment plan."